giobbu/ready-to-rag/README.md

 > What does it mean 'Explainable Anomaly Detection'?

 - Response:
-> Explainable Anomaly Detection refers to the process of not only identifying anomalies in data but also providing clear and interpretable explanations for why those anomalies were detected.
-This approach aims to bridge the gap between detecting outliers and understanding domain-specific anomalies, making it easier for domain experts to trust and validate the anomaly detection system.
-By offering explanations for anomalies, experts can better comprehend why certain instances are flagged as anomalies, leading to increased trust in the detection system.
+> Explainable Anomaly Detection refers to the process of not only identifying anomalies in a system or dataset but also providing clear and understandable explanations for why those anomalies were detected.
+This approach aims to bridge the gap between detecting outliers and understanding domain-specific anomalies by offering insights into the reasons behind the anomalies.
+By providing explanations for anomalies, domain experts can better comprehend the detected anomalies, leading to increased trust in the anomaly detection system and facilitating decision-making based on the identified anomalies.

 ## Evaluation (TODO)